Amrutha5081/Portfolio-sample-2/README.md

 Once you finish your setup.
 You need to put your website online!

-I highly recommend to use [Netlify](https://netlify.com) because it is super easy.
+I highly recommend to use [Netlify](https://netlify.com) and Vercel(https://vercel.com) because it is super easy.

 ## Others versions 👥